Cameron-Grams/TEAM_HIT_HURRICANES/README.md

 6. The `6.EXTENDED_PIPELINE.ipynb` notebook consolidates this process.
 This notebook relies on three modules for EDA, managing the API calls and DataFrame formating, and the text vectorization using the TFIDVectorizer module from the scikit-learn library.
 Consolidating the vectorization process was essential in order to ensure that the process of first filtering and then classifying the Tweets could be conducted in a single operation.
 There are significant constraints with the rate-limiting from the Twitter API so the process of running the notebook using the DataHandler (**Example B**) will take between 1 and 2 hours.

+[^1]: Notes for formating the module files are embedded as comments in the `6.Extended_Pipeline.ipynb` notebook.
-[^1]: These notebooks require a Twitter Developer account with Academic Research access and an additional config.py file with the values as described.
+[^2]: These notebooks require a Twitter Developer account with Academic Research access and an additional config.py file with the values as described.